-AIMS Corporate Plan 2022-23
+AIMS Corporate Plan 2023-24

 The Australian Institute of Marine Science is Australia's tropical marine research agency.
-We provide world-class research that helps governments, industry and the community make informed decisions about the management of Australia's marine estate.
+We provide world-class research that helps governments, industry and the community make informed decisions on the management of Australia's marine estate.